 • Initializes all components in the dependency container

-• Tracks changes in the dependency container
+• Track changes in the dependency container

 • Performs a Graceful Shutdown when a SIGTERM signal is received.